tcbkkvik/NBL_Actors/README.md

 ### Message tracing
 Message tracing simplifies debugging of parallel message events.
-Send & Receive events can be buffered to be inspected later, for example by tracing message-chain leading up to an exception.
+Using a ring-buffer, send & receive events can be kept for later inspection.

-Example, initiating message tracing:
+Example, logging to 'MessageEventBuffer':
 ```java
     try (IGreenThrFactory threads = new GreenThrFactory_single(2)) {